obnam-mirror/obnam2/obnam.md

 ### Chunk management happy path

-We must be able to create a new chunk.
+We must be able to create a new chunk, retrieve it, find it via a search, and delete it.
+This is needed so the client can manage the storage of backed up data.

 ~~~scenario
 given an installed obnam